carsonbfl/CETI/README.md

   * Reset to defaults
   * GitHub link
   * Visivibility Toggle
-* □ Resizable and draggable overlay
+* □ Resizable overlay

 ---

 ## 💪 How It Works

 1. Launch CETI.
-2. The overlay starts hidden if Galaxy Map detection is enabled and Galaxy Map is open.
+2. The overlay starts hidden.
+Appears on Galaxy Map open.
 3. CETI monitors your Player Journal for:

-   * **MusicTrack: GalaxyMap** to determine when to show/hide overlay.
-For some reason that is the most reliable method to detect if the player has the map open. :3
+   * **GalaxyMap** to determine when to show/hide overlay.
 4. When a system is targeted:

-   * CETI queries the EDSM API
+   * CETI queries EDSM, EDASTRO, and SPANSH
    * Displays status and enables options
 5. Use the 📂 button to save system data (manual XYZ for unvisited)
 6. Use "Find Nearby" to search visited systems around user-defined coordinates.
 (Mostly useful for unvisited systems, does not pull targeted system but instead prompts the user for coordinates, the name is irrelevant for this.
 More in future WIP)